nicola/decentralized-user-security-model/README.md

 7. User MUST be prompted when authenticating
 8. User MUST be prompted when authorizing access
 9. User MUST be prompted when delegating identity
-10. User MUST be prompted when delegating identity

 > this is work in progress, we need a better verb than ask